HomeDing/homeding.github.io/elements/analog.md

 <!-- \* This parameter must be specified. -->

-The ESP8266 chip has only one analog input pit so specifying a pin is not required.
+The ESP8266 chip has only one analog input pin so specifying a pin is not required.

 **Examples**